krrish-kohli/CECS-326-Project-3/report.md

   ```
 4. If during a full pass no such process exists while some remain unfinished, the state is **unsafe**.
 5. Return `(True, safe_sequence)` if all processes finish; otherwise `(False, [])`.

-**Design notes.**
-- The method performs no I/O; it returns results for the caller to present.
-- The iteration structure ensures progress can only be claimed with explicit evidence (a concrete sequence).

 ---